atomic-nfts/standard/README.md

 # Atomic NFTs
+The official docs portal can be found on [atomicnft.com](https://atomicnft.com/).

 An Atomic NFT uses Arweave Transaction Meta Data to generate a Smart Contract and store a media file in a single transaction.

 This unique standard makes a new type of NFT that is: